dscho/xkcd/content/comics/2025-10-22-shielding-chart.md

 [Cueball:] Ow.

-[Clouds, and further particulate specks, illustrate the Toxic Dust row, in several cases apparently being discharged by a burning brazier.
+[In all of the tiles in the Toxic Dust row, clouds, and further particulate specks, illustrate the toxic dust, in several cases, apparently being discharged by a burning brazier.
 All tiles have Cueball in the scene.]

 [Toxic Dust vs. Air - yellow tile]